strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 * **clients** — client implementations used in tests.
 * **matchers** — contains our matcher implementation for checking cluster operator logs.
 For more info see [Cluster Operator log check](#cluster-operator-log-check).
 * **utils** — a lot of actions are the same for most of the tests, and we share them through utils class and static methods.
 You can find here most of the useful methods.
 * **resources** — heart of the systemtest package.
-You can find here all methods needed for deploying Strimzi, Kafka, Kafka Connect, Kafka Bridge, Kafka Mirror Maker and other resources.
+You can find here all methods needed for deploying and managing lifecycle of Strimzi, Kafka, Kafka Connect, Kafka Bridge, Kafka Mirror Maker and other resources.
-The current lifecycle mechanism will ensure that all resources created within these classes will be deleted after finished tests.

 Notable classes: